“Attending” by Ronald Epstein, Mindfulness, & Prayer

 But I thank God for always pursuing me despite my predispositions because as I learned more and more about mindfulness, it truthfully is quite the opposite.
 It’s a brain exercise with evidence-based utility .
-It is a method to focus and avoid distraction using the body and mind to stabilize one’s attention, in a way that gently diverts you from mind-wandering and rumination.
+It is a method to focus and avoid distraction; it uses the body and mind to stabilize one’s attention in a way that gently diverts you from mind-wandering and rumination.
 I find it can be helpful as a tool for my patients suffering from anxiety and depression, for doctors to address burn-out, and as a fresh and gentle way to dip into the waters of religious meditation and prayer.

 - “Attending” by Ronald Epstein